-Access to medicine and healthcare

-- Further enhance (by Recordati Rare Diseases inc.) the Patient Assistance Program (PAP) and Co-Pay Assistance Program (CAP) aimed at providing assistance to patients who are eligible to receive financial support for products - Continue to promote initiatives and training activities (including through the Recordati Rare Diseases Foundation) aimed at improving the diagnosis and treatment of rare diseases
+MACRO AREA 2021 GOALS Access to medicine and healthcare Further enhance (by Recordati Rare Diseases inc.) the Patient Assistance Program (PAP) and Co-Pay Assistance Program (CAP) aimed at providing assistance to patients who are eligible to receive financial support for products Continue to promote initiatives and training activities (including through the Recordati Rare Diseases Foundation) aimed at improving the diagnosis and treatment of rare diseases Anti-counterfeiting Launch new projects to fight drug counterfeiting, focusing in particular on Brazil and other countries in relation to changing legislation

-Anti-counterfeiting

-• Launch new projects to fight drug counterfeiting, focusing in particular on Brazil and other countries in relation to changing legislation

-People care - 2021 Goals [SDGs 3, 4, 5 and 8]
+PEOPLE CARE

-New work style, employee well-being and work-life balance

-- Define the project aimed at the full implementation of smart working for employees - Promote programmes aimed at encouraging healthy lifestyles through initiatives to promote sport, training on health, well-being and work-life balance (e.g. healthy eating, psychological well-being, parenthood and family), consultations with nutritionists, sports coaches, psychologists and smoking cessation therapists

-Management and development of human resources

-• Promote training activities focused on management and leadership skills and the "new" skills required to manage new work style, especially those related to smart working (e.g. digital transformation, remote team management, work/life balance in the new online dimension)

-Diversity and equal opportunities

-• Sign the Charter for Equal Opportunities and Equality at Work, which represents a declaration of commitment to adopt inclusive human resources policies, supported by the Italian Ministry of Labour and Social Policies
+MACRO AREA 2021 GOALS New work style, employee well-being and work-life balance Define the project aimed at the full implementation of smart working for employees Promote programmes aimed at encouraging healthy lifestyles through initiatives to promote sport, training on health, well-being and work-life balance (e.g. healthy eating, psychological well-being, parenthood and family), consultations with nutritionists, sports coaches, psychologists and smoking cessation therapists Management and development of human resources Promote training activities focused on management and leadership skills and the "new" skills required to manage new work style, especially those related to smart working (e.g. digital transformation, remote team management, work/life balance in the new online dimension) Diversity and equal opportunities Sign the Charter for Equal Opportunities and Equality at Work, which represents a declaration of commitment to adopt inclusive human resources policies, supported by the Italian Ministry of Labour and Social Policies Health and Safety Reinforce a corporate culture aimed at preventing, monitoring and reducing occupational injuries through measures and initiatives to safeguard employee health and well-being (including installation of devices to facilitate and reduce the manual handling of loads, training and raising awareness)

-&lt;sup>5 Note: the table, relating to the Group's commitments to its patients, shows only some of the targets.
+5 Note: the table, relating to the Group's commitments to its patients, shows only some of the targets.
 Commitments regarding quality, product safety, research and development, etc. are intrinsically related to the business and are thus ongoing.
 More details on the Group's development plans are included in the Financial Statements.